 This varies from account to account, depending on the type and size of your business and the kinds of transactions you process.
 It is possible for an account to have more than one limit restriction at one time.

 How does this affect eCommerce payments?

 If you exceed your payment limit, any additional transactions that your customers attempt will be declined.
-We recommend you seek an alternative method of payment for any transactions that exceed these limit(s), such as a cheque or bank transfer.
+We recommend that you seek an alternate method of payment for any transactions that exceed these limit(s), such as a cheque or bank transfer.